schaarschmidt/blog/source/_posts/2012-12-17-dropbox-to-ubuntu-one-for-note-taking.markdown

 categories: ubuntu-planet
 ---

+##This solution no longer works.
+I'm keeping it around because it is still one of the most visited blog posts.

+Citing a need to completely move their infrastructure, [the Ubuntu One team announced that they will no longer be supporting note sync](http://voices.canonical.com/ubuntuone/2013/02/04/notification-about-notes/).

+As such, I have moved to [Evernote](https://evernote.com/), and very gladly fork over $6 a month to them for premium.

 So, for those of you who know me, I'm pretty picky about what I use for my syncing.
 And I have to be - this is one of the more difficult parts of my electronic life,